 This course is open to appropriate staff of the FDIC and partner government regulatory agencies.
 This course is not open to the public or staff of private banks.

-CreditsDepending on the vendor, this course may provide CPE/CEU credits.
-Any credits offered would be strictly handled by the vendor.
-For additional information, please contact Kayt Shipley.
+This course may provide CPE/CEU credits; however, any credits offered will be handled by the vendor.